EMV 3DS Payments Resource Brief

 As adoption of EMV® 3-D Secure (EMV 3DS) continues to grow, new opportunities and challenges are emerging across the payments ecosystem.
 While full-length projects are often needed to explore these complexities in depth, the U.S. Payments Forum has developed this mini-series to deliver concise, actionable guidance on less commonly discussed use cases and pressing implementation issues.

 Through this series, industry stakeholders can quickly gain insights to inform decision-making, enhance fraud prevention strategies, and improve customer experience in digital transactions.
-Four briefs will be published in total — two are available now.
+Four briefs will be published in total — three are available now.

 Brief #1: EMV 3DS Fundamentals and Use Cases